 The shop at the visitor centre sells a range of products,

 including park passes, postcards, souvenirs, outdoor equipment, clothing and an extensive range of

 Please note that drinking water is scarce in the National Park.

 Refill your water bottles from the visitor centre’s filtered/chilled water

 station.
-Taps are also located at Honeymoon Bay and the Wineglass Bay walking
+Taps are also located at Honeymoon Bay and the Wineglass Bay Walking Tracks Car Park.

 Electric barbecues, picnic tables and toilets are located at

-Drones are not permitted to be used within the National Park or surrounding reserves.
+Drones are not permitted to be used within Tasmanian national parks or reserves.

 Please take all your rubbish out when you leave.

 Find out other essential information for visiting Tasmania's parks and reserves on our Know before you go section.